smbiz1/workflow-examples/actors/README.md

 ### Event Processing

-Events are sent to the actor via `resumeHook()`:
+Events are sent to the actor via the defined hook's `resume()` method:
 - The hook token is deterministic (`counter_actor:${actorId}`)
-- External systems can send events using the token
+- External systems can send events using the token via `counterActorHook.resume()`
 - The workflow resumes to process each event
+- Using `defineHook()` ensures type-safe event payloads

 ## Production Considerations